RadioDudes/BachelorProject/ABSTRACT_CONCLUSION.md

 ## Second draft

 This paper evaluates the feasability of using LoRa on the 2.4gHz ISM band for file transfer.
 LoRa, a spread spectrum modulation, is most often used as the physical layer for LoRaWAN, in cases where small amounts of data are transferred from accross a wide area to a central server.
-Due to the low data rate, file transfer is very rarely, if ever, performed over LoRa.
+It operates at a low data rate, which is exchanged for a long operating range.
+This low data rate is suitable for sensor data, but not file transfer.
 We implement a simple protocol for file transfer between 2 LoRa transceivers.
 The protocol ensures that the complete file is transmitted, even in the face of lost frames.
-Using this protocol we successfully perform file transfer of a file 50kb large, over a distance of 4km over a period of 20 minutes.
+Using this protocol we successfully perform file transfer of a file 50kb large, over a distance of 4km over a period of 25 minutes.
-This shows that LoRa point-to-point file transfer, although slow, is feasible.
-It is suited for use cases where ...
+This shows that LoRa point-to-point file transfer, although slow, is possible over long distances.
+The solution provided lays the foundation for further development of file transfer over LoRa, and can also be fitted to work on LoRaWAN networks.

 ## Notes on abstract